gbolly/sellit/README.md

 ## Sell.it

 ### Description
-A pet e-commerce project that allows you to manage and sell products seamlessly.
+A pet e-commerce project (for learning purpose) that allows you to manage and sell products seamlessly.
 It leverages microservices architecture with FastAPI to create a powerful API for product management and React for the user-friendly frontend.
 It uses RedisJSON as a Database and dispatch events between microservices with Redis Streams.

 ### Table of Contents